ecsyjs/ecsy/docs/manual/Architecture.md

 But if `SystemB` does the same, just `SystemC` will be able to react to it, as the entity and components data will get cleared at the end of the frame, so `SystemA` will not be able to read that data.
 Because of that is important that you define an appropiate execution order based on the needs for your reactive systems.

-There is one special use case when removing components and entities and is when using `System State Components` as they should be removed explicitly and they will not get removed if `entity.remove` is being called. **TODO: link to System State Components**
+There is one special use case when removing components and entities and is when using `System State Components` as they should be removed explicitly and they will not get removed if `entity.remove` is being called.
+[More info](/manual/Architecture?id=system-state-components)